These Whiskeys Are Not Rare and/or Valuable

 Makers Mark has its own following; however, those collectors differ from most whiskey enthusaists.
 Makers enthusiasts get excited about the variety of bottling styles, commemorative editions, wax colors, love for the brand, etc. But that has mostly to do with the desirability of a container.
 As such, we have no expertise in appraising things like wax coloration and packaging variations.

 Jack Daniel's falls under a similar category.
-Unless you've got a bottle that's incredibly old -- we're talking around 100 years or so -- then the value to Jack Daniel's collectors comes from the variety of packaging styles, special edition decanters, and so forth.
+Unless you've got a bottle that's incredibly old, then the value to Jack Daniel's collectors comes from the variety of packaging styles, special edition decanters, and so forth.
 The kind of collectors we deal with, and whiskey connoiseurs in general, do not consider the actual whiskey of Jack Daniel's to be of collectible quality.
 There are rare exceptions to this rule, but again, that's not really our expertise so we can't value them.

 BOURBON IN A CUTE OR DECORATIVE PORCELAIN DECANTER